 Finally, my heart situation seems to be becoming manageable.
 It took me a couple months to stop Atrial Fib after the surgery.
 I got permission to cut back on the amount of Beta-Blocker I am taking.
 The beta-blocker would make me light-headed, cause poor circulation in my hands, and most of all it impacted any strenuous activities.
 If I did vigorous exercise after about 40 minutes would feel like I wasn’t getting enough oxygen.
 My doctor let me cut the amount in half and that has made a big difference.
 Of course, I am still dealing with the issue of lost conditioning from not doing much from August until recently.
 Eric and I have joined a local gym.
 Him to gain strength and explosion to improve his basketball.
 Me to re-gain toning and balance.
 It isn’t easy is it?

 I am still working, usually Monday, Tuesday and Thursdays.
-I have a lot of independence; they pay well, and it is nice to have the health insurance.
+I have a lot of independence; they pay well, and it is nice to have the health insurance from their local providers.
 I will re-assess the situation in May.

 Painting Eric’s Room: Eric is using the bedroom upstairs- last painted when Billie Jo was still at HP.
 We have a few repairs to accomplish and Eric wants it painted in the colors of his favorite basketball team – the Phoenix Suns.
 Purple and orange!!
 Only a teenage boy, eh?
 So, we have compromised such that one wall is light grey and has a big team logo, one wall with a window will be purple and the other two walls will be this diagonal orange/purple.